Ravenscrag, Montreal: 1882 to 1940 : Hugh Montagu Allan

+On February 5, 1895, Marguerite Mackenzie-Allan gave a dinner in honor of Elizabeth Bridget Nagle, Baroness of Shaughnessy.

+An article in the Montreal Daily Herald on January 18, 1896, reported the alarm raised by some superintendents of the City's drinking water supply facilities about the poor condition of the masonry of the McTavish Reservoir and the Ravenscrag Reservoir, which was causing leaks that could damage the buildings next to them, including Ravenscrag and the McGill University buildings.

+On October 26, 1896, Hugh II Allan, the couple's second child and first son, was born in Ravenscrag.

 In 1898, Montagu asked architects Andrew Thomas Taylor and George William Gordon to enlarge the stable to accommodate Thoroughbred horses.
 He also asked his architects to make several modifications to the residence.
 On the one hand, on the outside, the portico was closed and joined to the vestibule, the dining room was enlarged by about 3 metres (about ten feet) and, because of a privileged view of the city and the St. Lawrence River, many balconies and terraces were created on the front façade, notably on the roof of the dining room and the old portico.
 Finally, the dormers on either side of the tower were lowered to pierce the cornice, as in the William Dow house.
 On this occasion, the Wighton & Morison Co. is responsible for the masonry.
 On the other hand, inside, the old school room is joined to the entrance hall and converted into a small living room.
 Four columns identical to the two pre-existing columns are added to the entrance hall.
 The walls of the vestibule, the entrance hall and the dining room are covered with tapestries.
 On this occasion, the company of the decorator Walter P. Scott is responsible for all the painting, gilding, installation of tapestries and cabinetry/carpentry work.
 Hubertus McGuire, an employee of this company, is particularly responsible for supervising and carrying out the cabinetry/carpentry work.
 Although these works were planned in 1898, it seems that they were carried out rather in 1899: the architect Andrew T. Taylor, who was responsible for supervising the Ravenscrag site, was also responsible for supervising the construction site of Montrose at Cacouna, the new summer residence of Hugh Montagu Allan, which he visited in August 1899.